wazo-platform/euc-plugins-js-sdk/documentation/docs/plugins/mobile.md

 ## The Possibilities

 Mobile plugins allow many great ways to extend the interface.
-He's a quick summary, scroll down for more information.
+Here's a quick summary, scroll down for more information.

 - Add tabs on the main page of the application